-On June 30, 2019, the "Special Administrative Measures for Foreign Investment Access to Pilot Free Trade Zones 2019 Version" (hereinafter referred to as "the Negative List for Foreign Investment Entry 2019 Ver.") was publicized (Order No. 25 of Ministry of Commerce and National Development and Reform Committee, enacted July 30, 2019).
+On June 23, 2020, the "Special Administrative Measures for Foreign Investment Access to Pilot Free Trade Zones (Negative List) 2020" (hereinafter referred to as the "2020 Negative List for Foreign Investment Entry") was publicized (Order No. 32 of Ministry of Commerce and National Development and Reform Committee, enforced on July 23 of the same year).

-This is the ninth revision since the first promulgation of the Catalog in 1995.
-There are 48 restrictive measures included in the 2018 version, but in the "Negative List for Foreign Investment Entry 2019 Ver." this has been reduced to 40 items.

-Those designated as restricted industries and prohibited industries in the Negative List for Foreign Investment Entry 2019 Edition are as follows.
+This is the tenth revision since the first promulgation of the List in 1995.
+There are 40 restrictive measures included in the 2019 version, but in the "2020 Negative List for Foreign Investment Entry", this has been reduced to 33 items.
+Those designated as restricted industries and prohibited industries in the "2020 Negative List for Foreign Investment Entry" are as follows.

-- Industry inventory restricting foreign investment - 1.
-Selection of new varieties of wheat and corn, and breeding and seeds production (equity control by the Chinese side) - 2.
-Printing of publications (equity control by the Chinese side) - 3.
-Excluding special vehicles and new energy vehicles, ratio complete vehicle manufacturing held by Chinese must not drop below 50%, and the same foreign investor may establish up to two joint ventures in China that manufacture finished vehicle products in the same category (passenger vehicles and commercial vehicles).
-(The foreign stock-holding ratio restrictions for commercial vehicle manufacturing will be abolished in 2020.
-In 2022 the regulation for foreign stock-holding ratio for passenger vehicles will be abolished, and the restriction that allows only up to two joint ventures in China that manufacture finished vehicle products in the same category (passenger vehicles and commercial vehicles) will be abolished) - 4.
-Production of terrestrial reception equipment and important parts of satellite television broadcasting - 5.
-Construction and management of nuclear power plants (equity control shall be by the Chinese side) - 6.
-Construction and management of water drainage network in cities with a population exceeding 500,000 people (equity control shall be by the Chinese side). - 7.
-Domestic water carriers (equity control by the Chinese side) - 8.
-(Note: The restriction on international maritime carriers has been abolished) - 9.
-Public air carriers (It shall be owned by the Chinese side and the proportion of investment by foreign investors and their affiliates shall not exceed 25%.
-Legal representatives must be Chinese nationality holders.) - 10.
-General air carriers (Legal representative must have Chinese nationality.
-General air carriers in agriculture, forestry and fishery are limited to joint ventures, and other general air carriers are limited to equity control by the Chinese side.) - 11.
-Construction and management of private aerodromes (to be the equity control by the Chinese side). - 12.
-Telecommunications carriers: Value added telecommunications service only within the scope where opening was approved at the time of China's WTO accession (The percentage of foreign capital shall not exceed 50%.
-Excluding e-commerce, domestic multiple communication, data storage/transfer, and call centers) and basic telecommunications services (equity control by the Chinese side). - 13.
-Foreign-held stock for insurance companies must not exceed 51%.
-(The foreign stock-holding ratio restrictions will be abolished in 2021.) - 14.
-Foreign-held stock for securities companies must not exceed 51%.
-Foreign-held stock for securities investment fund management companies must not exceed 51%.
-(The foreign stock-holding ratio restrictions will be abolished in 2021.) - 15.
-Foreign-held stock for future commodity transaction companies must not exceed 51%.
-(The foreign stock-holding ratio restrictions will be abolished in 2021.) - 16.
-Market research (limited to joint ventures and partnerships.
-Of these, radio and television rating survey shall be owned by the Chinese side.) - 17.
-Preschool educational institution, ordinary middle and high school educational institution and higher educational institution (limited to the cases of partnership between China and other countries or led by China) - 18.
-Medical institution (limited to joint ventures and partnerships)
+- List of industries restricting foreign investment - 1.
+The equity ratio on the Chinese side in the selective breeding and seed production of new varieties of wheat shall not be less than 34%.
+The equity ratio in the selective breeding and seed production of new varieties of corn shall be controlled by the Chinese side. - The equity ratio in the printing of publications shall be controlled by the Chinese side. - 3.
+The equity ratio on the Chinese side in the manufacturing of finished vehicle products, excluding special vehicles, new energy vehicles, and commercial vehicles, shall not be less than 50%, and the same foreign investor may establish up to two joint ventures in China that manufacture finished vehicle products in the same category (passenger vehicles and commercial vehicles).
+(In 2022, the restriction on foreign equity ratio in the manufacturing of passenger vehicles will be abolished, and the restriction that allows only up to two joint ventures in China that manufacture finished vehicle products in the same category will be abolished.) - Production of terrestrial reception equipment and important parts of satellite television broadcasting - The equity ratio in the construction and management of nuclear power plants shall be controlled by the Chinese side. - The equity ratio in domestic water carriers shall be controlled by the Chinese side. - 7.
+The equity ratio in public air carriers shall be controlled by the Chinese side, the proportion of investment by foreign investors and their affiliates shall not exceed 25%, and legal representatives must be Chinese nationality holders.
+Legal representatives of general air carriers must have Chinese nationality, general air carriers in agriculture, forestry and fishery shall be limited to joint ventures, and the equity ratio of other general air carriers shall be controlled by the Chinese side. - 8.
+The equity ratio in the construction and management of private aerodromes shall be controlled by the Chinese side.
+Foreign enterprises must not be involved in the construction and operation of airport control towers. - 9.
+Telecommunications carriers: The percentage of foreign investment in value-added telecommunications services, only within the scope where opening was approved at the time of China's WTO accession, shall not exceed 50% (excluding e-commerce, domestic multiple communication, data storage/transfer, and call centers).
+The equity ratio in basic telecommunications services shall be controlled by the Chinese side.